General Guidelines

 Information you provide, including contact information, becomes part of MAC’s database.
 MAC is subject to the Freedom of Information and Protection of Privacy Act (FIPPA), and this information is protected under the Act.

 You can choose to complete the voluntary identification portion of the applicant profile.
 This information will not be used in the assessment process and will not be seen by assessors.
 This information will only be used to monitor how well MAC grants reflect the full diversity of the residents of Manitoba.
+See MAC’s Use of Personal Information for more information.

 The content of submitted applications are confidential and the names of unsuccessful applicants are not released.